 Jake Belmont and his dogs, Manzo & Piper.

-Jake is a professional member of the Association of Professional Dog Trainers and is a Canine Good Citizen Evaluator with the American Kennel Club.
+Jake is a professional member of the Association of Professional Dog Trainers and is a Canine Good Citizen Evaluator, and a Certified Professional Dog Trainer.
 He continues his studies and education because dog training is a rapidly growing and evolving field.

 Jake shares his home with the “Red Pointy Dogs” in Strafford.
 In his free time you can find Jake hanging out with Manzo and Piper, mountain biking, or hiking in the white mountains with Louise.